pyiron/executorlib/docs/installation.md

 to leverage [flux framework](https://flux-framework.org) for the distribution of resources within a given allocation of the primary scheduler.

-Alternatively, `pympipool` can directly create job steps in a SLURM allocation using the `srun `command.
+Alternatively, `executorlib` can directly create job steps in a SLURM allocation using the `srun `command.
 Still this always queries the central database of the SLURM job scheduler which can decrease the performance of the job scheduler and is not recommended.

-## pympipool with Flux Framework
+## executorlib with Flux Framework
 The [flux framework](https://flux-framework.org) uses `libhwloc` and `pmi` to understand the hardware it is running on and to booststrap MPI.
 `libhwloc` not only assigns CPU cores but also GPUs.
 This requires `libhwloc` to be compiled with support for GPUs from your vendor.
 In the same way the version of `pmi` for your queuing system has to be compatible with the version